-- PHL, THR, , GER, and 13, 214, 221, 61, 266, 271, y focus is - 2 or GER 101 quirement will has completed 3 years of a single foreign language in high school with a grade of 'C' or higher.
+3 Complete either SPA 101 & 102 or GER 101 & 102.
+The foreign language requirement will be waived for any student who has completed 3 years of a single foreign language in high school with a grade of 'C' or higher.
 If the language requirement is waived, 6 credits in liberal arts courses will be substituted

-INTERPRETER TRAINING PROGRAM ASL/ENGLISH Associate in Science Degree 2020-2021
+INTERPRETER TRAINING PROGRAM ASL/ENGLISH Associate in Science Degree 2021-2022

 The Interpreter Training Program (ITP) is a program of study leading to an Associate in Science degree.
-The purpose of the program is to provide quality interpreter education in a multidisciplinary and interdisciplinary endeavor, focusing on preparing interpreters and transliterators of ASL and English.
-The professional career program is a comprehensive, sequenced, and integrated series of courses that is intended to provide students with the necessary techniques and skills required for professional work as interpreters.
-Graduates are encouraged to continue with their education, however, by transferring to baccalaureate degree programs.
-Students already possessing a college degree may transfer in applicable credits to satisfy the General Education Requirements.
-NCCC has the only post-secondary degree program in interpreter preparation in Connecticut.
-ITP graduates who also pass the RID written test satisfy the Connecticut State Statute to interpret in certain settings.
-Please reference State of CT Amendment LCO No. 4839, Section 68 for details.
+The purpose of the program is to provide quality interpreter education in a multidisciplinary and interdisciplinary endeavor focusing on preparing student interpreters of ASL and English.
+This professional career program is a comprehensive, sequenced, and integrated series of courses that is intended to provide students with the necessary techniques and skills required for professional work as interpreters at the entry level.
+The Registry of interpreters for the Deaf (RID) is the organization that oversees the certification of interpreters.
+The National Interpreter Certification (NIC) process includes the knowledge exam which can be taken at any time and the performance exam which requires a Bachelor's degree.
+More information and requirements can be found at www.rid.org.
+Graduation from the NCCC ITP does not guarantee students will be granted certification.